Friendly nurse or nightmare-inducing machine? How culture programs our taste in robots.

 No, you haven’t encountered some Mothman-like terror entombed inside a department store mannequin, the byproduct of a twisted, futuristic fever dream.
 You’ve merely stepped inside Mongkutwattana General Hospital in Bangkok, where a team of robot nurses has been unleashed to make life easier.

-Their job: ferrying documents between eight station inside the health-care facility, a job that used to be carried out busy human nurses, hospital director Reintong Nanna told Newsflare last year.
+Their job: ferrying documents between eight stations inside the health-care facility, a job that used to be carried out busy human nurses, hospital director Reintong Nanna told Newsflare last year.

 “These robotic nurses help to improve the efficiency and performance of working in the hospital,” he said.
 “They are not being used to reduce the number of employees.”